Malus florentina: Status and conservation

-M. florentina is generally considered to be a rare species, however, since its overall population trend is insufficiently known, it was most recently (2017) assessed as data deficient (DD).
+Malus florentina is generally considered to be a rare species, however, since its overall population trend is insufficiently known, it was most recently (2017) assessed as data deficient (DD).
 Local evidence, however, suggests that the species is declining.
 For example, it appears to be in regression in Marche, Italy, where some populations have recently disappeared as a result of canopy closure.
+Additionally, a 2025 study of its genetic diversity and population structure identified a large, though expected genetic difference between populations from Italy and the Balkans, along with a lesser but still pronounced genetic differentiation between populations from different Balkan countries.
+This, the authors warned, could indicate a high risk of inbreeding within and genetic isolation between populations, and could point towards the species being threatened.
+Therefore, the authors advocated for increased conservation efforts for the species, both in situ and ex situ, and for the species' inclusion in further germplasm collections.
 The species can be propagated using microcuttings.

 Uses

 The fruit of the species can be eaten raw or cooked.
 When bletted, it has a mealy texture with a soft acidic flesh, and is refreshing in small quantities.
 Although the species has been noted for its ornamental value, including its relatively late, attractive bloom, its autumn colour, and its bark, it is only rarely cultivated.
 Nonetheless, M. florentina is hardy in temperate Europe, with specimens growing in several collections as far north as Trondheim, Norway.
 The species is also relatively indifferent with respect to soil and soil pH, but prefers moist or wet soil that is well drained.
 It also prefers a sunny position, but can also manage when semi-shaded.
 M. florentina is resistant to powdery mildew, but susceptible to fire blight, particularly in North America.